nwon24/yak/README.md

 Make sure you install the QEMU package for your distribution that includes system emulation for i386.
 ## Other tools
 Make sure you can get free loop devices with `sudo losetup -f`, as that is needed to build the disk image.
+If you get weird errors when running `sudo losetup -f` and have just done a kernel update, reboot your machine.
 Make sure you have the `ext2` filesystem tools installed, such as `mke2fs` and `e2fsck`.
 `sfdisk` is used to partition the disk used for testing.
 That comes from `util-linux`.
 # Building